Deep Brain Stimulation for Parkinson's Disease

 How Is Deep Brain Stimulation Performed?

-Patients who are having stimulators placed on both sides of the brain will have their surgery divided into two parts.
-Most people with Parkinson's disease will require the surgery be done on both sides of the brain.
+Patients who are having stimulators placed on both sides of the brain may have their surgery divided into two parts, although it is becoming more common to place wires on both sides in one surgery.

 Once the correct location is identified, the permanent electrodes are implanted.
 The loose ends are placed underneath the skin of the head and the incision is closed with sutures.
 The patient receives general anesthesia for the placement of the impulse generator in the chest and the positioning of extension wires that connect the electrodes to the impulse generators.
-It may take a few weeks until the simulators and medications are adjusted sufficiently for patients receive adequate symptom relief.
+The stimulator is usually not turned on for 4-6 weeks after the surgery.
+It may take several months until the simulators and medications are adjusted sufficiently for patients to receive adequate symptom relief.
 But, overall, DBS causes very few side effects.